 Plagiarism is the conscious or inadvertent failure to identify the contributions of others.
 It occurs when someone borrows any part of another's work and submits it, uncredited, as his or her own work.
 A failure to credit others may result in one or more of the following: a student receiving a failing grade on the assignment, a failing grade for the course, or suspension from college enrollment.
 Students are expected to know how to credit sources, how to quote and paraphrase, and how to avoid plagiarizing the work of others.
 If you are unsure, ask your instructor for assistance before you submit your work for credit.

 In Mr. Hancock's class, the penalties for plagiarism and cheating are:

-Students needing accommodations should inform the instructor.
-As required by the Americans with Disabilities Act (ADA), accommodations are provided to insure equal access for students with verified disabilities.
-To determine if you qualify or need assistance with an accommodation, please contact ACCESSIBILITY SUPPORT CENTER (Formerly DSPS), Room 1073, (831)479-6379.
+Students needing accommodations should politely and privately inform the instructor.
+He's happy to accommodate.
+As required by the Americans with Disabilities Act (ADA), accommodations are provided to insure equal access for students with disabilities.
+To determine if you qualify or need assistance with an accommodation, please contact Accessibility Support Center (Formerly DSPS), Room 1073, (831) 479-6379.